 As with any other kind of photography, always pay attention to the whole frame, particularly the edges, as its all too easy to put all of your concentration into the subject, thereby not noticing the fire extinguisher or the noticeboard in the background, which might spoil an otherwise great shot.
 It’s always worth scouting out suitable backgrounds before the shoot begins, if you can, or tidying up an area if it’s cluttered.
 Paying a little attention early on can save you a lot of time in post-production.

 Let there be light:

 My first step when entering a corporate environment is to assess what lighting is already there, what I can use, what colour the lighting is and where it’s switched off.
-Once I’ve done this, if necessary, I’ll begin adding my own artificial lighting, which are normally of the continuous variety rather than flash, as I find this helps me get a more realistic idea of what I’m going to get in camera.
-Finally I’ll think about what can be achieved with reflectors to fill in any unwanted shadows.
+Once I’ve done this, if necessary, I’ll begin adding my own artificial lighting, which is normally of the continuous variety rather than flash, as I find this helps me get a more realistic idea of what I’m going to get in-camera.
+Finally, I’ll think about what can be achieved with reflectors to fill in any unwanted shadows.

 I always find that balance is the key to effective environmental lighting, ensuring that any emphasis on the subject created by lighting is subtle and that the background doesn’t become overly dark by comparison.
 I’m similarly keen to ensure that facial contouring created by shadows isn’t too contrasty or moody in this kind of work as I don’t really think this type of lighting suits the corporate market.

 One of the most important lessons I learned from my college photography lecturer, way back in the 80s, is that your position is one of the most powerful creative tools at your disposal.
 Simply changing your viewpoint by even a few inches in any direction can make or break a great photo.
 Don’t be afraid to move around a little before even lifting the camera to your eyes, considering your relationship to the subject and your subject’s relationship to the background as you do so.